9cat/bitmonet/readme.txt

 = Features include =
 1. Monetize per post, or offer time-metered subscription services (per hour or per day)
 2. Zero BitMonet transaction fees
-3. No account required for the user
+3. No account creation required for the user
 4. Set-up in less than 15 seconds
 5. Completely configurable: Customize the branding, color of the modal, number of free pieces of content
 6. Enable or disable monetization per post